CalCOFI/rCRUX/README.md

 Example output can be found [here](/examples/12S_V5F1_generated_9-21-22).

 **Note**, there will be variability between runs due to primer blast return parameters and random sampling of the blast seeds table that occurs during blast_seeds.

+**derep_and_clean_db**

+This function takes the output of blast_seeds and depreplicates identical sequences.
+In this step, accessions with the same sequence are combined and if those accessions have different taxids (taxonomic paths).

 # Detailed Explanation of The Major Functions